-The Vegan & Plant Powered Show will be the first of its kind in South Africa, bringing the vegan, plant-based and conscious living revolution to a mainstream audience.
+The Plant Powered Show will be the first of its kind in South Africa, bringing the vegan, plant-based and conscious living revolution to a mainstream audience.

-There’s already an impressive line-up of chefs at VPPS who will be showing that being vegan doesn’t mean depriving yourself or eating dull food.
+There’s already an impressive line-up of chefs at TPPS who will be showing that being vegan doesn’t mean depriving yourself or eating dull food.

 Nicola Kagoro (better known in culinary circles as Chef Cola) is a pioneering Zimbabwean vegan chef at the helm of African Vegan on a Budget.
 Founded in 2016, African Vegan on a Budget was developed to showcase Chef Cola’s cuisine and culinary development as well as to actively promote the reality that people can thrive on a healthy vegan and plant-based diet without having to break the bank.

 Chef Cola is a hospitality management graduate whose path and journey took her, not only to veganism, but also to being on the culinary frontlines of presenting vegan food and lifestyle in Africa and advocating its great benefits – both nutritional and environmental.

 Chef Cola has said that she believes veganism originated in Africa: “I can speak from my own lineage.
 My mother doesn’t eat as much meat as the average person.
 My grandmother even less.
 She won’t touch red meat at all.
 My great-grandmother, who died about six years ago, didn’t touch meat.
 I decided to do some research and found that our ancestors only used to slaughter animals for a ceremony, a tradition, a celebration.
 We didn’t kill or mass-produce meat for consumption by human beings.”